 When it comes to choosing the specific sector you wish to work in, think about the type of work environment that best suits you.
-Nurses can work in doctor’s surgeries, hospitals, clinics and care homes; meaning their job roles will differ slightly dependant on which institution is chosen.
+For example, nurses can work at doctor’s offices or hospitals but there are also aged care jobs that have different responsibilities than working with patients.

 Typical nursing career paths include critical or intensive care, pediatric, or management.
 However, the world of nursing is undoubtedly changing as we know it, meaning there are more opportunities to research.

 Here are some of the developing nurse specialties that current nursing students may be able to go into in the next few years:

 - Virtual nursing

 Although nursing has always been thought of as a direct form of care, it seems that a whole new career path is being introduced for nurses to go virtual.
 This career will act as a helping hand to those who choose to research their symptoms online but are presented with terrifying and often far-fetched information, leading to a self-misdiagnosis.
 Virtual nurses will be able to provide more accurate advice in regard to symptoms either via an online chat or on the telephone.